What Does a Business Litigation Lawyer Do?

 What Is a Business Litigation Lawyer?

-Business litigation lawyers are individuals who received legal training in law school, became licensed to practice law in their state or jurisdiction, and specialize in business law and representing business clients.
+Business litigation lawyers are individuals who receive legal training in law school, become licensed to practice law in their state or jurisdiction, and specialize in business law and representing business clients.

 What Kinds of Cases Do Business Litigation Lawyers Handle?